dev04sa/Loopin/README.md

 ---

-# Threads Clone Web App: MERN Masterclass
+# Threads Clone Web App

 Welcome to the **Threads Clone Web App**, built with the MERN stack.
 This project features real-time chat functionality powered by **Socket.io** and is designed with **Chakra UI** for a modern and responsive user interface.